 When to escalate to in-person inspection

-Borrowers should still prepare a full photo packet even if escalation is likely.
-The goal is to establish whether evidence is sufficient for a first-pass decision.
+Prepare a full photo packet even if inspection is likely.
+The goal is a better first-pass decision.

 Escalate when signatures, labels, or condition details are too ambiguous for confident desktop routing.